Ana Cheri Bares Her Backside In Barely-There Bikini

 Some followers thanked the bikini model for bringing attention to the matter.

-“I think it’s great you’re sharing this,” one fan wrote, while another also encouraged others to help rebuild the Bahamas.
+“I think it’s great you’re sharing this,” one fan wrote.

 Some of Ana’s followers seemed to be distracted by what was in the photo and could not help but comment on the nice views.